Berg0162/Simcline-V2/README.md

 # Simcline-V2 Library is optimised for ESP32 and NimBLE-Arduino 2!<br>
 The <b>ESP32</b> family has a series of low-cost and low-power System on a Chip (SoC) microcontrollers developed by Espressif that include Wi-Fi and Bluetooth wireless capabilities and dual-core processor.
 See for an introduction: [Random Nerds Tutorials](https://randomnerdtutorials.com/getting-started-with-esp32/).
 Particularly the multiprocessing capabilities of the dual-core processor make the ESP32 a very attractive choice for the project!
 To benefit of the same formfactor (fit with the Mechanical SIMCLINE 2.0 component box!), I used the [Adafruit Feather ESP32 V2](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Adafruit%20Feather%20ESP32-V2.md) board.
-Notice that other members of the ESP32 (particularly ESP32S3) will do the job perfectly, when the boards come with extra flash and psram memory.
-For example SIMCLINE works successfully with the [Lilygo esp32s3 T-Display](https://github.com/Berg0162/Simcline-V2/blob/main/docs/LILYGO%20ESP32S3%20T-Display.md), however that board needs another size component box!
+Notice that other members of the ESP32 (particularly <b>ESP32S3</b>) will do the job perfectly, when the development boards come with extra flash and psram memory!
+For example SIMCLINE works successfully with the [Lilygo esp32s3 T-Display](https://github.com/Berg0162/Simcline-V2/blob/main/docs/LILYGO%20ESP32S3%20T-Display.md), however that Lilygo-board needs another size component box!
-Simcline-V2 library builds on the knowledge and code fragments of my earlier Simcline projects.
+Simcline-V2 library builds on the knowledge and code of my earlier Simcline projects.
 The original Simcline code has been redesigned completely and was transformed to a C++ Object model that handles the many BLE services and hides most of the Simcline's operation.
-As a result the Arduino ino-files that the user will load and compile are very concise.
+As a result the Arduino ino-files that the user will see/load and compile are very concise.
-The Simcline project heavily leans on the <b>NimBLE-Arduino</b> library for Bluetooth handling, see: [H2Zero](https://github.com/h2zero/NimBLE-Arduino).
-NimBLE-Arduino is structured for compilation with Arduino and for use with ESP32!
+The Simcline project heavily leans on the <b>NimBLE-Arduino</b> library for Bluetooth handling, see: [H2Zero](https://github.com/h2zero/NimBLE-Arduino). <b>NimBLE-Arduino</b> is structured for compilation with Arduino and for use with ESP32!
 Simcline-V2 works only (!) with the latest version: <b>NimBLE-Arduino Version 2</b>!<br>

 # FiTness Machine Service a Bluetooth Service Specification
 From 2015 to 2017 the Sports and Fitness Working Group (SIG) designed a Bluetooth Service specification.
 This service exposes training-related data in the sports and fitness environment, which allows a Server (e.g., a fitness machine) to send training-related data to a Client.
 In Februari 2017 the service specification reached a stable version: [Fitness Machine Service 1.0](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) when it was adopted by the Bluetooth SIG Board of Directors.
 Have a look at the document to appreciate the effort of all the contributors and the companies they represented!<br>